-In June 2012, GASB issued Statement No. 67, Financial Reporting for Pension Plans, which revises existing guidance for the financial report of most pension plans, and GASB Statement No. 68, Accounting and Financial Reporting for Pensions, which establishes new financial reporting requirements for most governments that provide their employees with pension benefits.
-The provisions in Statement No. 67 are effective for financial statements for periods beginning after June 15, 2013.
-The provisions in Statement No. 68 are effective for fiscal years beginning after June 15, 2014.
-Management does not believe that the implementation of these statements will have a material effect on the financial statements of PCC.
+In June 2012, GASB issued Statement No. 67, Financial Reporting for Pension Plans, which revises existing guidance for the financial report of most pension plans, and Statement No. 68, Accounting and Financial Reporting for Pensions, which establishes new financial reporting requirements for most governments that provide their employees with pension benefits.
+The provisions in Statement 67 are effective for financial statements for periods beginning after June 15, 2013.
+The provisions in Statement 68 are effective for fiscal years beginning after June 15, 2014.
+Management has not yet determined the effect of implementation of this Statement on the financial statements of PCC.

-In January 2013, GASB issued Statement No. 69, Government Combinations and Disposals of Government Operations.
-The Statement establishes accounting and financial reporting standards related to government combinations and disposals of government operations.
-Government combinations include mergers, acquisitions and transfers of operations.
-The Statement requires assets acquired and liabilities assumed to be measured at carrying values in an acquisition.
-The Statement requires disclosures to be made about government combinations and disposals of government operations so that financial statement users can evaluate the nature and financial effects of those combinations.
-The Statement is effective for financial statements for periods beginning after December 15, 2013 and should be applied on a prospective basis.
+In January 2013, GASB issued Statement No. 69, Government Combinations and Disposals of Government Operations, which establishes accounting and financial reporting standards related to government combinations and disposals of government operations.
+As used in this Statement, the term government combinations includes a variety of transactions referred to as mergers, acquisitions, and transfers of operations.
+This Statement provides specific accounting and financial reporting guidance for combinations in the governmental environment.
+This Statement also improves the decision usefulness of financial reporting by requiring that disclosures be made by governments about combination arrangements in which they engage and for disposals of government operations.
+The provisions of Statement 69 are effective for government combinations and disposals of government operations occurring in financial reporting periods beginning after December 15, 2013, and should be applied on a prospective basis.
 Early application is encouraged.
-Management has not yet determined the effect of implementation of these Statements on the financial statements of PCC.
+Management has not yet determined the effect of implementation of this Statement on the financial statements of PCC.